-With the upcoming iPhone reveal, should you give in? should you dish out that much money for a slight upgrade over last years model?
-Should you wait for the new Galaxy reveal?
+Flagship phone from iPhone is about to be revealed, should you give in? should you dish out that much money for a slight upgrade over last years model?
+Should you wait for the new flagship Galaxy reveal?

 These are all questions we ask ourselves every year whenever our favorite brand lays out a brand new device packed with new hardware upgrades and software features